Introduction to optimization methods for training SciML models: Towards scalable training for SciML: Recent advances and open challenges

 \subsection{Data-space preconditioning}

+Data-space preconditioning encompasses all strategies that improve optimization by transforming the inputs, reweighting the loss, or reshaping the sampling distribution, without modifying the network architecture or the optimizer itself.

 Classical data-space preconditioning techniques in classical ML that are also widely used by SciML practitioners include feature scaling and standardisation~\cite{zhongkai2024pinnacle}, data augmentation~\cite{maharana2022review}, and equation non-dimensionalisation~\cite{Wang2023_ExpertGuide}.
 However, in SciML settings, these ubiquitous techniques often lack a rigorous theoretical foundation.
-For instance, in contrast to standard ML, normalisation may interact in subtle ways with the PDE structure, or the constraint enforcement, potentially leading to undesirable optimization dynamics~\cite{karniadakis2021physics}.
+For instance, in contrast to standard ML, normalization may interact in subtle ways with the PDE structure, or the constraint enforcement, potentially leading to undesirable optimization dynamics~\cite{karniadakis2021physics}.

-Other input transformations specifically designed for SciML have been motivated by physical considerations.
+Other input transformations specifically designed for SciML have been motivated by taking into account physical considerations.
 In particular, input representations that enrich the coordinate system by introducing high-frequency components have been successfully proposed to mitigate the spectral bias of DNNs.
-Prominent examples include Fourier feature mappings~\cite{tancik2020fourier}, positional encodings~\cite{quarteroni2025combining}, or graph embeddings~\cite{makarov2021survey}.
-While these techniques substantially accelerate the learning of oscillatory or multiscale solutions, the choice of frequencies, bandwidths, or embedding structures remains largely problem-dependent and empirical~\cite{rahaman2019spectral,wang2021gradientpathologies}.
+Prominent examples include Fourier feature mappings~\cite{tancik2020fourier} (see Section \ref{ssec:fourier_features}), positional encodings~\cite{quarteroni2025combining}, or graph embeddings~\cite{makarov2021survey}.
+While these techniques substantially accelerate the learning of oscillatory or multiscale solutions, the choice of frequencies, bandwidths, or embedding structures remains largely problem-dependent and empirical, leaving systematic selection criteria as an open research direction~\cite{rahaman2019spectral,wang2021gradientpathologies}.